 - A completed application and a $50 non-refundable application fee

 - Official transcripts reflecting conferral of a bachelor’s degree.
 (All transcripts are to be submitted from the original institutions.)

 - ONE of the following:

-- Two letters of recommendations from former professors or supervisors.
+- Two letters of recommendation from former professors or supervisors.
 Ideally, one letter will be from a professor who is familiar with the applicant’s quality as a student and one will be from a clinical supervisor.
 However, we recognize that people who graduated many years ago may not have maintained contact with former professors, while some traditional-age students (or career changers) may not have had substantive clinical experience.

 - A personal statement of 250-500 words, double spaced, detailing the applicant’s motivation and self-assessed suitability for a career in counseling